-The Federal Commissioner for the Stasi Archives is safekeeping and securing the archival holdings of the former secret police and intelligence organization of the communist German Democratic Republic.
+The Federal Commissioner for the Stasi Records is safekeeping and securing the archival holdings of the former secret police and intelligence organization of the communist German Democratic Republic.
 One of the Stasi Records Agency’s most important tasks is to provide people access to files that concern them.

 The Ministry of State Security was the secret police force, secret intelligence service and organ for criminal investigations, primarily in political criminal cases.
 It was set up under the direct guidance of the Soviet secret police.
 The MfS had its own detention centres and own armed forces.